gniquyij/gniquyij.github.io/en/2020/07/20/qa-not-to-do.md

 Here are the things I’ve been trying to avoid as a Quality Assurance, in no particular order.

 - Make an assumption without a validation.

+Developers always assume no bugs in their code.

 - No documents.

+Are you able to remember everything?

 - No expectations.

+You do not know what you are going to test.
+What are you going to test?

 - No patience.

 - No priority.

+You would not have time for a blocking issue cause you spent your time on a non-blocking.

 - No scope.

+People will define the scope if you don't.

 - Repeat myself.

-People think QA is a job requiring repeating - once found an issue, reproducing, debugging, verifying, etc. Is there any way to automate them?
+People think QA is a job requiring repeating - once found an issue, reproducing, debugging, verifying, etc..
+Is there any other way to get them done?

 - Think dependently.